-Our Strategic Planning and Place Department are currently progressing such controls for both the R2 Low Density Residential and R3 Medium Density Residential zones where dwelling houses, semi-detached dwellings, or dual occupancies are proposed.
-At the time of writing this UFS, these proposed controls were with the Department of Planning and Environment in the review process.
-They will require applicants to accommodate existing and proposed canopy coverage in the design of infill development.
+Review enablers and barriers of tree plantings and retention on private land Canopy targets are in place for both the R2 Low Density Residential and R3 Medium Density Residential zones where dwelling houses, semi-detached dwellings, or dual occupancies are proposed.
+These controls require applicants to accommodate existing and proposed canopy coverage in the design of infill development.
 These controls have been informed by detailed site modelling to help us understand what can be reasonably achieved.
-If successfully implemented, the controls will support increases in canopy cover on private land and contribute to the broader objectives of the Urban Forest Strategy.
+The controls will support increases in canopy cover on private land and contribute to the broader objectives of the Urban Forest Strategy.

 Urban renewal is an opportune time to make considered decisions on retaining high value trees and reinforcing the canopy for the future.
-The Canopy Control (when adopted) will include the retention and planting of new trees.
+The Canopy Control includes the retention and planting of new trees.